Russell Sage: Legacy and honors

 Olivia Sage devoted a major portion of the money she inherited from her husband to philanthropy, including buildings and other memorials to him.
 She commissioned Ralph Adams Cram, a leading architect, to design Russell Sage Memorial Church, and for Louis Tiffany to create a large stained glass window as a memorial.
 Built in 1908, the church was located in Far Rockaway, Queens, where the family had a summer home.

 In 1907 she established the Russell Sage Foundation, and in 1916 founded Russell Sage College in Troy.
 In addition she gave extensively to the Emma Willard School and to Rensselaer Polytechnic Institute (RPI) in Troy, her husband's home town.

+In 1917, Russell Sage Dormitory was established at Lawrence University (then Lawrence College) in Appleton, Wisconsin and named in his honor.

 During World War II the Liberty ship SS Russell Sage was built in Panama City, Florida, and named in his honor.